-All full-time and certain part-time employees of the District other than teachers are covered by the General Employees Plan.
+The General Employees Retirement Plan covers certain full time and part time employees of the District.
 General Employees Plan members belong to the Coordinated Plan.
 Coordinated Plan members are covered by Social Security.

 B. Benefits Provided

 PERA provides retirement, disability, and death benefits.
 Benefit provisions are established by state statute and can only be modified by the state Legislature.
 Vested, terminated employees who are entitled to benefits but are not receiving them yet are bound by the provisions in effect at the time they last terminated their public service.